SAP-samples/sap-rdp-integration-accelerator/rdp-abap-technical-objects/Fixes/readme.md

   		  - plant
   		  - shipToParty
  		  - distributionChannel
  		 These attributes allow more accurate replication of packaging composition variants across different operational contexts.

-	- Batch Report – Enhanced Support for ProductionPlant The Batch replication report has been updated to handle the ProductionPlant attribute, enabling improved data consistency and alignment with upstream manufacturing processes.
+	- Batch Report – Enhanced Support for ProductionPlant The Batch replication report has been updated to handle the ProductionPlant attribute (as part of characteristics data), enabling improved data consistency and alignment with upstream manufacturing processes.
 ---
 ### **Installation Instructions for fixes**
 To apply available fixes/updates: